kyr0/kyr0/README.md

 ### Hey 👋, I'm Aron
-#### a freelance software engineer, writer and spare-time music producer
+#### a freelance software engineer, writer and spare-time music producer.

 Looking for freelance assistance?
 You can hire me.
 [Visit my website](https://aron-homberg.de) to learn more.